elevatebart/cy-ct-nextjs-webpack5/README.md

 An example of a test can be found at [components/Button/Button.spec.jsx](./components/Button/Button.spec.jsx)

-## How Cypress compoennt testing was added
+## How Cypress component testing was added

 First install cypress specific dependencies